techidaily/site-voice-adjusting/source/_posts/new-montage-music-the-top-10-online-compilations-and-direct-links-for-2024.md

 [Adobe Rush](https://www.adobe.com/products/premiere-rush.html) app that was released a short while ago doesn't seem to be living up to the high standard we can commonly expect from Adobe's products.
 The app doesn't feature fade in/out options and its audio editing capabilities are limited.
 The only way you can fade audio with Adobe Rush is to open the project in Adobe Premiere Pro CC, but in order to be able to do so, you have to be subscribed to the Adobe's Creative Cloud.

-Wondershare[Filmora](https://tools.techidaily.com/wondershare/filmora/download/), on the other hand, offers all tools you're going to need to produce a YouTube video including the fade in and fade out audio effects at a more affordable price.
+Wondershare [Filmora](https://tools.techidaily.com/wondershare/filmora/download/), on the other hand, offers all tools you're going to need to produce a YouTube video including the fade in and fade out audio effects at a more affordable price.
 Here's how you can fade audio in Filmora.

 ![](https://images.wondershare.com/filmora/article-images/fade-audio-in-filmora-9.jpg)